msakai/resume/resume.md

 * PTQ : An implementation of Montague's PTQ in Haskell

-  Montague grammer and the PTQ (The Proper Treatment of Quantification in Ordinary English) by Richard Montague were pioneering work in the field of formal semantics of natural languages, and showed that natural languages
+  Montague grammar and the PTQ (The Proper Treatment of Quantification in Ordinary English) by Richard Montague were pioneering work in the field of formal semantics of natural languages, and showed that natural languages